 • From their house in Crawford and previous home, the President and First Lady have excellent taste, avoiding extraneous architectural exuberance.

-The casual photograph of the home above is the type of home that would fit the above criteria.
+The casual photograph of the home above is the type of home that would fit the above criteria filled with furniture from vintage furniture dealers in the UK.
 On a secluded street the home is attractive in an understated way.
 It is between 4,800 and 5,800 square feet on a standard size estate lot, so it is substantial but not in any way ostentatious.
 In fact, it would be one of the smaller homes in the estate area.

 As many Preston Hollow homes, this home also enjoys a separate living area and quarters linked to the garage and house which might be convenient for the Secret Service.
 The home also enjoys the benefit of large estate properties in close proximity increasing privacy and is also close to a modestly priced home that most likely will end up being purchased and used for the Secret Service.